StefanieSwz/fake-news-classification/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-MLOps Project of Tobias Brock, Anne Gritto und Stefanie Schwarz.
+MLOps Project of Tobias Brock, Anne Gritto and Stefanie Schwarz.

-This project is part of the fullfilment for the lecture "ML Operations" from LMU and covers the whole deployment lifecycle of a deep learning project.
+This project is part of the fulfillment for the lecture "ML Operations" from LMU and covers the whole deployment lifecycle of a deep learning project.
 Here we deploy a model for fake news classification.

 ## Project Description: Fake News Classifier